AirshipCMS/Airship-Foundation-Starter-Project/README.md

 - `/compartments/airmail/receipt.html`
 - `/compartments/airmail/shipment.html`

-You should already be familiar with node, so all you need to do to run the boilerplate is run `npm install`, `bower install` and then `gulp`.
+You should already be familiar with node, so all you need to do to run the boilerplate to compile scss is run `npm install`, `bower install` and `gulp` in addition to `airship serve`.

 ----